perforce/helix-authentication-service/README.md

 There are other settings that apply to the test services, found in the `containers` directory.
 Those settings can be see in the `docker-compose.yml` file, but otherwise are outside the scope of this authentication service.

+### IdP Configuration

+**@1** When the authentication service is acting as a SAML identity provider, it reads some of its settings from a configuration file, identified by the `IDP_CONFIG_FILE` environment variable.
+By default this file is named `saml_idp.conf.js` and is located in the `routes` directory.
+It is evaluated using the Node.js `require()` function, so it can be any valid JavaScript or JSON.
+See the default configuration file for comments and explanations of the available settings.

 ## Running the Service on HTTP